SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TipPointerForConnectorTooltip/README.md

 #TooltipPointer Sample

-This sample demonstrate how to set tooltip tip pointer for connectors.
+This sample demonstrates how to set the tooltip pointer for the connectors.